Yvonne Magwas

 Yvonne Magwas (born 28 November 1979) is a German politician of the Christian Democratic Union (CDU).
-A member of the German Bundestag since 2013, she has been its Vice President as of October 2021.
+A member of the German Bundestag since 2013, she served as its Vice President from 2021 to 2025.

 Education and early career

 Yvonne Magwas grew up in the Vogtland towns of Falkenstein and Auerbach, where she took her A-Levels at the Goethe-Gymnasium Auerbach in 1998.
 From 1999 to 2006, she studied sociology, psychology, and business administration at the Chemnitz University of Technology, where she graduated with a Diploma in Sociology.

 Still during her studies, Magwas started up a company matching applicants with relevant internships as well as carrying out investigations in the field of human resources and organizational development.
 In addition, she acted as the chief of staff to the member of the German Bundestag Robert Hochbaum between 2005 and 2013.

 Political career

-Magwas joined the Junge Union (eng.: Young Union), that is the youth organization of the Christian Democratic Union of Germany (CDU) and became a member of the CDU in 2001.
-She served as district chairwoman of the Junge Union Vogtland (2001-2006) and member of the board of the Junge Union in Saxony (2003-2008).
+Magwas joined the Junge Union (Young Union), the youth organization of the Christian Democratic Union of Germany (CDU) and became a member of the CDU in 2001.
+She served as district chairwoman of the Junge Union Vogtland (2001–2006) and member of the board of the Junge Union in Saxony (2003–2008).
 As of 2008, she has been the deputy district chair of the CDU Vogtland.

 In 2003, Magwas was elected Councillor in Auerbach and district councillor in the Vogtland district, and exercised these function until 2009 and 2005, respectively.

 In the 2013 federal elections, Magwas was elected a member of the German Bundestag, where she became a member of the Committee on the Environment, Nature Conservation, Building and Nuclear Safety and the Committee on Culture and Media and acted as the former committee's rapporteur on rental policy, housing and urban development.
 As of 2018, she has been serving on the Committee on Education, Research and Technology Assessment.